 Training your district’s website administrators and content contributors is vital to the success of your website.
-Training ensures your webmasters feel confident and comfortable with updating website content, rather than frustrated, and also puts your mind at ease.
+Proper training ensures your webmasters feel confident and comfortable with updating digital content and puts your mind at ease.
 An effective training plan helps districts split the load, scale for growth, and simplify processes when there is turnover.

 How do we train webmasters of different skill levels?
 When is the right time to begin training?
 Is there a way to test the skill levels once they are trained?
 How do we reinforce training year over year?

-If you want your district’s webmasters to feel excited and prepared about getting and keeping your website’s content up-to-date, you’ll want to follow these eight tips.
+If you want your district’s webmasters to feel excited, empowered, and prepared about keeping your website’s content up-to-date, you’ll want to follow these eight tips.

-Once you’ve chosen your CMS, you’ll want to create a training plan — and most importantly, stick to that plan!
-Training is a methodical, step-by-step process, and should be treated as such.
+Once you’ve chosen your content management system (CMS), you’ll want to create a training plan — and most importantly, stick to that plan!
+Training multiple users is a methodical, step-by-step process, and should be treated as such.